lionheart97010/AntiTrash-Bilibili/ReadMe.md

 Get rid of Fxxking annoying meaningless barrages.

-There are comments to tell why they've been banned below every users.

 You can delete all your items in your banlist.
 But before you do that,always remember to BACKUP.

+# Users

+There are comments to tell why they've been banned below every users.

 # Text